square/dagger/README.md

 Upon release, downloadable .jars will appear via search on Maven Central.
 You'll need [Dagger][dl-dagger], [dagger-compiler][dl-dagger-compiler] and [javax.inject][dl-inject].

-Pre-release directly downloaddable jars of the snapshots are available for [dagger](https://oss.sonatype.org/content/repositories/snapshots/com/google/dagger/dagger/2.0-SNAPSHOT/) and [dagger-compiler](https://oss.sonatype.org/content/repositories/snapshots/com/google/dagger/dagger-compiler/2.0-SNAPSHOT/) from sonatype's snapshot repository, and are built on a clean build at head.
+Pre-release directly downloaddable jars of the snapshots are available for [dagger][dagger-snap] and [dagger-compiler][dagger-compiler-snap] from sonatype's snapshot repository, and are built on a clean build at head.

 License
 -------